2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 While working on their Bachelor's Degree, public health majors at UF accumulate an average of around $19,060 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $248.

-A rank of #4 on this year’s list means University of South Florida - Main Campus is a great place for public health students working on their bachelor’s degree.
-USF Tampa is a fairly large public school located in the large city of Tampa.
+Out of the 113 schools in the Southeast Region that were part of this year’s ranking, University of South Florida - Main Campus landed the # 4 spot on the list.
+USF Tampa is a very large public school located in the city of Tampa.

 Women make up 74% of the public health majors at the school.